Nooksack people: Government

 The tribe created a constitution conforming to the model of elected government as proposed under the Indian Reorganization Act.
-Under its constitution, tribal members elect representatives to an 8-person council.
+Under its constitution, tribal citizens elect representatives to an 8-person council.
 Half the positions are elected in alternating years.
 The tribal chairman is elected as one of the eight, as are the vice-chairman, treasurer, and secretary.
 All terms are for two years.
 The tribal council approves policy and passes laws affecting members.

-The tribe also has a judicial branch, a tribal court.
+The tribe also has a judicial branch with a tribal court.

-Membership
+Citizenship

-The tribe set its rules for membership as: "recipients of early land allotments, recipients of a 1965 government settlement, or people who appeared on a 1942 tribal census", and their direct descendants.
+The tribe set its rules for citizenship as: "recipients of early land allotments, recipients of a 1965 government settlement, or people who appeared on a 1942 tribal census", and their direct descendants.
 Section H of the Nooksack constitution also allowed the enrollment of “persons who possess at least ¼ Indian blood and who can prove Nooksack ancestry to any degree.”

 In 2014 Chairman Bob Kelly initiated a referendum removing Section H from the constitution; it passed with 61% of the vote.